 However, it’s more than just transferring money into a savings account.

 There are special types of investments you can make specifically designed for people saving for pensions.
 These investments help your money grow at a better rate than just saving money in a regular bank account.
 They also offer special tax-breaks when you pay in and withdraw your money.

 Always remember, the money you invest (your capital) is always at risk and the value of your investment can go up as well as down.

 Do the Self-Employed Get a Pension?

 The state pension age is currently 65 years old (for both men and women) but there are plans in place to see this rise.
-Meaning you will be expected to work for longer before you can draw your state pension.
+This will equate to you to work for longer before you can draw your state pension.

 The New State Pension

-When you reach the state pension age, you’ll be entitled to receive a fixed pension from the government, providing you have at least 10 qualifying years on your national insurance record.
+When you reach the State Pension age, you’ll be entitled to receive a fixed pension from the government.
+This is providing you have at least 10 qualifying years on your National Insurance record.

 The full new State Pension for 2020/2021 is £175.20 per week, paid monthly.
 That means you’ll get £9,110.40 per year.